thirdweb-dev/contracts/docs/Account.md

 function controller() external view returns (address)
 ```

-The admin of the wallet; the only address that is a valid `msg.sender` in this contract.
+The admin smart contract of the account.